yyj971117/DEEP_MutOnco/README.md

-# A self-attention driven deep leaning framework for inference of transcriptional gene regulatory networks
+# DEEP-MutOnco

-This repository contains code, data, tables and plots to support data analyses and reproduce results from the paper Distribution-agnostic Deep Learning Enables Accurate Single‐Cell Data Imputation and Transcriptional Regulation Interpretation.
+This repository contains code, data, configurations, and plots to reproduce the results of **DEEP-MutOnco: A Two-Stage Deep Learning Framework for Tumor Type Classification and Survival Prognosis**.
 - [Abstract](#abstract)
 - [Overview](#overview)
 - [System Requirements](#system-requirements)